freelancingtips/fake-identity-generator/privacy-policy.md

 **Effective Date:** March 10, 2026

 ## Introduction
-Advanced Fake Identity Generator (“we”, “our”, “the app”) respects your privacy.
+Advanced Fake Identity Generator respects your privacy.
 This policy explains how we handle your data when you use the app.
 By using the app, you agree to this Privacy Policy.

 ---